openbase/bco/docs/pages/location-architecture.md

 ![LocationGraphStructure]({{ site.baseurl }}/images/LocationArchitecture_GraphStructure.png)

+## Modifications

+### Removal

+* The root location cannot be removed
+* Removing a location causes every unit to be moved to its parent
+* Removing a tile causes two additional effects:
+   * Regions inside the tile are removed recursively
+   * Every connection connecting this tile and only one other tile is removed

 ## Guidelines

 * The transformation provided by each unit transforms between the unit and its parent location.